dmlc/xgboost/README.md

 * MPI compatible
   - Code that uses the rabit interface also compiles with existing MPI compilers
   - Users can use MPI Allreduce with no code modification

+Use Rabit
+====
+* Type make in the root folder will compile the rabit library in lib folder
+* Add lib to the library path and include to the include path of compiler

 Design Notes
 ====